mrpatrick030/VeryMarket-Onchain-Marketplace/README.md

 ---

-5. Delivery Confirmation (Buyer)
+**5. Delivery Confirmation (Buyer)**

-Buyer confirms delivery of the products.
+- Buyer confirms delivery of the products.

 Buyer can:

-Rate the seller
+- Rate the seller

-Leave remarks or review
+- Leave remarks or review

-NFT receipt is minted to the buyer’s wallet.
+- NFT receipt is minted to the buyer’s wallet.

-Receipt metadata is stored on Hedera File Service (HFS).
+- Receipt metadata is stored on Hedera File Service (HFS).

-Escrowed funds are automatically released to the seller’s registered wallet.
+- Escrowed funds are automatically released to the seller’s registered wallet.

 Order status updated: Released.